Hansel & Gretel: Witch Hunters: Plot

-As in the classic fairy-tale, Hansel and Gretel are abandoned by their father in a forest, and they enter a gingerbread house and are captured by a cannibalistic witch.
-She forces Hansel to continuously eat sweets to fatten him up and enslaves Gretel.
-The siblings outsmart her, incinerating her in the oven.
+As in the original fairy tale, Hansel and Gretel as children are abandoned by their father in a forest, where they come across a gingerbread house.
+On entering it, they are captured by a cannibalistic witch, who makes Gretel prepare the oven while forcing Hansel to continuously eat sweets to fatten him up.
+The children outsmart her before she could eat them, incinerating her in the oven.

-Over the next fifteen years, Hansel and Gretel become famed witch hunters, slaying hundreds of them.
-The pair are somehow immune to spells and curses, but the incident in the gingerbread house has left Hansel with a magic-induced form of diabetes and needs a shot of insulin every few hours or he will die.
+Over the following many years, Hansel and Gretel, now in their adolescence, have become famed witch hunters, slaying many witches without succumbing to harmful spells and curses of the witchcraft; although the incident in the gingerbread house has left Hansel with a magic-induced form of diabetes and he needs to inject himself with a shot of insulin every few hours.

-Now adults, Hansel and Gretel arrive in the town of Augsburg and prevent Sheriff Berringer from executing the beautiful young woman Mina for witchcraft.
-Mayor Englemann has hired the siblings to rescue the town's missing children, who are presumed abducted by witches.
+Hansel and Gretel arrive in the town of Augsburg in time to prevent Sheriff Berringer from executing the young woman Mina for witchcraft.
+Mayor Engleman has hired the siblings to rescue the town's missing children, who are presumed abducted by witches.
 Berringer hires trackers for the same mission, hoping to disgrace the mayor and cementing his power.
 Hansel and Gretel capture the horned witch and discover that the witches are preparing for the coming Blood Moon, where they plan to sacrifice twelve children to gain immunity to fire, their greatest weakness.
+The mayor assigns Jackson, a local resident and tracker, to assist them in navigating the forest but they wait until morning before setting out.

-The grand dark witch, Muriel, attacks the town with her army and abducts the 12th child.
-She attacks Gretel, who is rescued by Ben, a local teenager and avid fan of theirs who plans to become a witch hunter himself.
+The grand dark witch Muriel attacks the town with her army and abducts the twelfth child.
+She attacks Gretel who is rescued by Ben, a local teenager and avid fan of theirs who plans to become a witch hunter himself.
+Jackson is slain in the fight by Muriel after attempting to assist Gretel.
 Hansel falls from a witch's broomstick and is lost in the forest.